contrarianblog/contrarianblog.github.com/_posts/2014-04-05-stop-institutionalising-stupidity.md

     *Rebuttal:* We are encouraging people to use a consensus fallacy, i.e. deciding upon truths by how many people believe in it.
 Truth is not a popularity contest.
 We only establish the truth using *evidence*.
-The fact the everyone believes it to be true is not decisive enough and there was a number of occasions when the public was wrong about facts.
+The fact the everyone believes something to be true is not decisive enough evidence as there was a number of occasions when the public was wrong about facts.

     There can still be a disagreement on an issues when people in question don't share common values, however by institutionalising social norms we